mendelt/cmdr-presentation/slides/presentation.md

 ---

 ## CMDR
-Interactive command line interfaces in rust
+ or
+Procedural macro's for fun and profit

 ## About me
 - Recovering Python programmer
-- Programs Scala for money
+- I programs Scala for money
-- Plays with Rust for fun, embedded hardware and synthesizers the rest of the time
+- I play with Rust for fun

 ## This presentation
 - Part 1: Show off CMDR
-- Part 2: Show some inner workings
+- Part 2: How does it work
   - Procedural macros

 ## Some Python (Cmd)